AGoodnight/Jig/README.md

 </pre>
 <br/>

-<p>You can even add custom animation in the classic GSAP fashion by using the 'tween' zig.
+<p>You can even add custom animation in the classic GSAP fashion by using the 'tween' zig. just make sure to follow the syntax below
 <pre>
 jig('.rocko').tween( function(ziggle,actor){